Taking a flight to a well-deserved family vacay? Arm yourself with these helpful tips for flying with kids...

 4. Strap on a carrier

-An Ergo Baby or a Baby Bjorn harness can be a lifesaver when you’re juggling more than one child, a child that you need to contain or just a child who struggles to get to sleep.
+An Ergo Baby or a Baby Bjorn baby carrier can be a lifesaver when you’re juggling more than one child, a child that you need to contain or just a child who struggles to get to sleep.
 It will save your back if you need to pace the aisles while your baby or toddler drifts off.
 If you don’t want to risk waking them when they do pass out, simply sit back down and let them sleep on you with support.
-This is the correct time to order wine.
-A harness also comes in handy if you’re travelling on your own and nature calls.
-We’re not saying it’s ideal to visit the bathroom with a child strapped to you but if you don’t want to leave your child alone or with the cabin crew, then this is the deal.
+This is the best time to order wine.
+A carrier also comes in handy if you’re travelling on your own and nature calls.
+We’re not saying it’s ideal to visit the bathroom with a child strapped to you, but if you don’t want to leave your child alone or with the cabin crew, then a momma’s gotta do what a momma’s gotta do.

 5. Bring sleep enhancers

 The 1st Class Kid Travel Pillow is a godsend for parents desperate for their kids to sleep inflight as it turns an uncomfortable squishy seat into a cosy mini-bed.
 It’s small enough to fit in your bag and inflates easily onboarding (our tip: use the overhead plane air vent).
 Kids as old as eight won’t be able to resist its sleep-inducing charms.
 Also, check out the fabulous Jet Kids BedBox.
 Designed by a former aircraft engineer, this nifty device doubles as a ride-on suitcase and inflight bed and leg-rest.
-Check out the cool video of the Jet Kids BedBox in action.
-Taxi Baby has its own inflatable and collapsible solutions for tiny travellers including Plane Pal and SkyBaby.
-We’ve also got some other great ideas for plane gadgets and games in our handy round-up.
+Taxi Baby has its own inflatable and collapsible solutions for tiny travellers including Plane Pal.
+We’ve also got some other great ideas for plane gadgets and games.

 6. They can smell your fear